-A Bunnie recently declared that she had insurance that had no depth limits and was therefore free to dive as deep as she wanted.
+Recently, however, we heard a diver confidently declare that she had insurance that had no depth limits and was, therefore, free to dive as deep as she wanted.

 Take out specific dive insurance